EDUCBA Logo

 Significance and Use of Diluted EPS Formula

-• Complex capital structure and conservatism: Most companies have a complex capital structure consisting of securities having conversion option for which the companies are committed to issuing additional shares in future.
-Complex capital structure is specially maintained to lower the cost of capital.
-For example, financial institutions lending convertible debt would charge a lower interest than otherwise equivalent non-convertible debt.
-When assessing a company’s financial health, however, it is more appropriate to take the more conservative diluted EPS assuming all conversions are exercised although it is unlikely that all conversions will take place simultaneously.
+• Complex capital structure and conservatism: Most companies have a complex capital structure consisting of securities with conversion options for which the companies are committed to issuing additional shares in the future.
+A complex capital structure is specially maintained to lower the cost of capital.
+For example, financial institutions lending convertible debt would charge lower interest than equivalent non-convertible debt.
+When assessing a company’s financial health, however, it is more appropriate to take the more conservative diluted EPS, assuming all conversions are exercised, although it is unlikely that all conversions will occur simultaneously.

-• The difference in basic and diluted EPS: Most analysts and investors are critical of a big difference in basic and diluted EPS.
-Effectively, this means that the company has a very complex capital structure and significant commitments should the exercise materialize.
+• The difference in basic and diluted EPS: Most analysts and investors are critical of the big difference between basic and diluted EPS.
+This means the company has a very complex capital structure and significant commitments should the exercise materialize.
 Another point to note is the actual difference figure.
-A $0.1 difference between the two EPS may not be as significant in case of $10 million outstanding shares as in case of $10 billion outstanding shares.
-In the former case, $1 million is not available to exist, investors, while in the latter case it is $1000 million.
+A $0.1 difference between the two EPS may not be as significant in the case of $10 million outstanding shares as in the case of $10 billion outstanding shares.
+In the former case, $1 million is not available to exist, investors, while in the latter case, it is $1000 million.

-• Diluted EPS vs Basic EPS for comparison: For a simple capital structure with no conversion options, diluted EPS and basic EPS are same.
-When comparing with a complex capital structure, it is more appropriate to use Diluted EPS to facilitate “apple to apple” comparison across time and peers
+• Diluted EPS vs Basic EPS for comparison: Diluted EPS and basic EPS are the same for a simple capital structure with no conversion options.
+When comparing with a complex capital structure, it is more appropriate to use Diluted EPS to facilitate an “apple to apple” comparison across time and peers.

-• Impact on company’s P/E and other valuation measures: Diluted EPS adversely impacts P/E ratio, so shareholders generally dislike companies issuing dilutive securities.
-Again, analysts find it is less cumbersome to calculate P/E by using a total market cap in the numerator and total earnings in the denominator in case of a complex capital structure rather than check for each and every conversion in the financial statements.
+• Impact on company’s P/E and other valuation measures: Diluted EPS adversely impacts the P/E ratio, so shareholders generally dislike companies issuing dilutive securities.
+Again, analysts find it is less difficult to calculate P/E using a total market cap in the numerator and total earnings in the denominator in case of a complex capital structure rather than checking for each conversion in the financial statements.

 Diluted EPS Formula Calculator